gambitph/Titan-Framework/readme.txt

 == Changelog ==

+= 1.9.3 =
+* New: Transport parameter for overriding the Customizer transport parameter
+* New: Added `enqueue` parameter for the code option
+* New: Added `size` parameter to the Text option
+* Change: Removed `title` parameter in admin tabs
+* Fixed: Fixed bug where a blank panel was being created
+* Fixed: Removed seconds, and other more precise controls in the date option.

 = 1.9.2 =
 * New: `tf_css_get_css_file_path_{$namespace}` filter
 * Enhanced: Heading options in Customizer now look great
 * Enhanced: The `css` parameter now performs live preview changes instead of reloading the page
 * Enhanced: Added `inherit` values for some styles in the font option
 * Enhanced: Changed some default style values in the font option to `inherit`
 * Fixed: Options with a value of zero do not generate CSS properly (they wrongly reset to their default value before)
 * Fixed: `getOptions` function turned non-existent keys to false
 * Fixed: Existing panel names (not panel IDs) across different namespaces that match get shown in the wrong section